About the project

 The plans for the complete regeneration were awarded planning permission and listed building consent at the end of November 2021.
 The plans were drawn by Manchester-based OMI Architects, with conservation architects Crosby Granger.

-Work started in 2023, with the aim of opening the restored premises in 2024.
+Work started in 2023, with the aim of opening the restored premises in 2024 under the proprietorship Phipps Albion Brewery.
+The CCT will move into the upper parts of the building.